Thomas Smith (diplomat): Marriages and heirs

 Smith married twice.
 First he wed Elizabeth Carkeke, daughter of a London printer, April 15, 1548; she died in 1553.
 His second marriage, which took place July 23, 1554, was to Philippa Wilford, the widow of Sir John Hampden of Great Hampden, Buckinghamshire, and the daughter of the London merchant Henry Wilford.
 She died 15 June 1578.

 Smith had no issue by either marriage, although he had one illegitimate son named Thomas, who was killed during the failed Ards settlement.
 His heirs were his younger brother, George, and George's son, Sir William Smith (died 12 December 1626) of Theydon Mount, Essex.
 Sir William Smith's daughter, Frances Smith, married Sir Matthew Brend, owner of the land on which the first and second Globe Theatres were built.
 Edward de Vere, 17th Earl of Oxford, was brought up in Smith's house and his early education was supervised by him.

+Smith left his books to Queens' College, Cambridge, except a few volumes that he had given to rector of Theydon Mount.
+He made provision for finishing the building of Hill Hall in his will, and a monument for himself and his wife (designed by Richard Kyrbie).
+Lady Phillipa Smith's will details some of the furnishings of Hill Hall.